alialib/alia/docs/assorted-examples.md

 Tip Calculator
 --------------

-Here's a quick-and-dirty tip calculator that shows off some [actions](actions.md), as well as how you can use alia's data graph to 'magically' manifest state when and where you need it, even in the middle of reactive application code.
-Currently, this state is entirely isolated to the bit of code that calls `get_state`, but it's on the roadmap to add proper externalization capabilities...
+Here's a simple tip calculator that shows off some [actions](actions.md), as well as how you can use alia's data graph to 'magically' manifest state when and where you need it, even in the middle of reactive application code.

 [source](numerical.cpp ':include :fragment=tip-calculator')